InnovationDesignConsortium/revit_standards_addin/README.md

     - Partially implemented for parameters that store an ElementId (currently implemented for Levels and Phases)
     - Not implemented for Properties that offer user a list of values (such as Location Line for Walls which has valid values Wall Centerline, Core Centerline, Finish Face: Interior, Finish Face: Exterior, Core Face: Interior, Core Face: Exterior)
 2. Initial width of the data grid is too small.
 Need to manually stretch the panel to get it to have the correct width
 3. Support “enum” parameters like Wall Location Line, Revit has a fixed set of values (Wall Centerline, Core Centerline, Finish Face: Exterior, etc).

+### Rules
+1. Custom Rule:Hello World Dialog,  is being triggered with any rule.
+[Issue](https://github.com/InnovationDesignConsortium/revit_standards_addin/issues/34)